Last week, I wrote a thorough article considering my experience with The Hustle’s milestone referral program.

 Where this pre-launch campaign led Harry’s?

 Well, initially it helped the company get 100+ million dollars in funding and eventually buy a 94-year-old razor blade factory.
 This way they could produce their own blades, taking on shaving heavyweights, Gillette And Schick.

 Here’s what it looks like:

 The cherry on the pie is that they’re publishing their own magazine– Five O’ Clock.
 Love it!

 Can I tell you a secret?
 This referral marketing program was one of the reasons we decided to start Viral Loops.

 So, how did Harry’s get so famous?!

 I think the answer here is simplicity.
-Even a child that was capable of reading could easily be part of their referral.
+Even a child that was capable of reading could easily be part of their referral marketing campaign.

 The big bold image made pretty clear to people what Harry’s is all about in the first 5 seconds.

 That, along with the nice tagline sparked the notion that Harry’s is launching soon and will disrupt the industry (‘respecting the face and wallet since like… right now’).

 According to Jeff Raider himself, these words were intended to be playful and introduce people to the purpose of their brand and also create an air mystery as to what they were all about.

 They paired the line with a photo of one of their razors, but they included no more information about their company or product.

 One thing that I would surely do if I were in their shoes, is that I would also allow people to join the campaign with Facebook login—which would give them more data and also increase conversions.

 Younger people are not keen on checking their emails constantly.